OKRs

 Most goal management system fails because of the “set it and forget it” mentality.
 Hence ensuring proper check-ins to goals is mandatory.

-If you are using Google Sheet, It is difficult to get the updates on each goal but with OKR software like Peoplebox, you can create automated reminders to nudge employees over Slack, Microsoft Teams, and Email.
+If you are using Google Sheet, It is difficult to get updates on each goal but with OKR software like Peoplebox, you can create automated reminders to nudge employees over Slack, Microsoft Teams, and Email.

 With Peoplebox, You can also let your employees check in on goals directly within slack.
 This has been very effective for many companies as it does not require them to log in to another platform.